emile22/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 - A focus on reporting lifecycle management, considering energy and transformation towards carbon awareness

-NB: These requirements are under revision as this is a work in progress.
+NB: The requirements are under revision as this step of the work.

 ## Background